wermos/website/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-plane-and-ray-disk-intersection.md

 ![Figure 2: ray-disk intersection.](/images/ray-simple-shapes/disk.png?)

 The ray-disk intersection routine is very simple.
 A disk is generally defined by a position (the disk center's position), a normal, and a radius.
 First, we can test if the ray intersects the plane in which lies the disk.
-For the ray-plane intersection step, we can simply use the code we have developed for the ray-plane intersection test.
-If the ray intersects this plane, all we have to do is to compute the intersection point, then compute the distance from this point to this disk's center.
-If this distance is lower or equal to the disk radius, then the ray intersects the disk.
+For the ray-plane intersection step, we can use the code we have developed for the ray-plane intersection test.
+If the ray intersects this plane, all we have to do is calculate the intersection point and the distance from this point to this disk's center.
+The ray intersects the disk if this distance is lower or equal to the disk radius.
 Note that as an optimization, you can test the square of the distance against the square of the disk's radius.
-The square distance can be computed from the dot product of this vector (v in the code) with itself.
+The square distance can be calculated from the dot product of this vector (v in the code) with itself.
 Technically, computing the distance would require taking the square root of this dot product.
-However, we can also test the result of this dot product directly against the square of the radius (which is generally precomputed) to avoid using a square root operation which is expensive.
+However, we can also test the result of this dot product directly against the square of the radius (which is generally precomputed) to avoid using an expensive square root operation.

 ```
 bool intersectDisk(const Vec3f &n, const Vec3f &p0, const float &radius, const Vec3f &l0, const Vec3 &l)